 Key Features of the Collaborative Approach

-- Limited Scope Representation.
 Each participant in the collaborative process commits to resolving the issues through settlement negotiations only, without threatening or resorting to court action.
 The collaborative attorneys represent the clients for this limited purpose only.
-If the process breaks down, the collaborative attorneys are disqualified from further representation and will refer the clients to litigation counsel.
+If the process breaks down, the attorneys are disqualified from further representation.

-- Neutral Joint Experts.
-The collaborative process encourages the use of neutral, jointly-retained experts.
-For example, the parties may jointly hire a qualified accountant to perform a business or pension valuation or an appraiser to value real property.
-Where there are difficult budgeting issues, the parties may engage a Certified Divorce Financial Analyst or other financial neutral to help both parties manage their expenses.
-A neutral CPA can assist in analyzing the tax implications to each party of any potential settlement.
-In cases involving custody and visitation, a neutral child psychologist can assist the parties in reaching a realistic and practical parenting plan.
+In addition to the team members, the parties may engage other neutral experts.
+For example, the parties may jointly hire a qualified appraiser to perform a business or pension valuation or to value real or personal property.
+A CPA can assist in analyzing the tax implications to each party of any potential settlement.
+In cases involving custody and visitation, a child psychologist can assist the parties in devising a realistic and practical parenting plan.

-- Joint Settlement Conferences.
-The parties and their attorneys participate in joint settlement conferences.
-Joint conferences promote constructive communication and are a time-efficient and cost-effective tool for moving the case toward settlement.
-The parties and attorneys commit to treating each other with respect, employing active listening skills, and constructing an agreement that adequately addresses each party’s concerns.
+Members of the collaborative team participate in joint settlement conferences.
+Joint conferences promote constructive communication.
+They are a time-efficient and cost-effective tool for moving the case toward settlement.
+Participants commit to treating each other with respect, employing active listening skills, and constructing an agreement that adequately addresses each party’s concerns.

-- Privacy.
-The collaborative process is private, as is the agreement reached between the parties.
+The collaborative process is private.
+So is the agreement reached between the parties.

-- Efficiency.
-The collaborative process is faster and, as a result, less expensive than litigation.
+The collaborative process is faster and, as a result, far less expensive than litigation.

-The collaborative process will be guided by your attorney and your spouse's attorney.
-Choosing a lawyer you feel comfortable with is important.
+Choosing a collaborative divorce attorney you feel comfortable with is important.
 That person should possess a sound knowledge of North Carolina family law.
 He or she should also be an excellent listener and an effective communicator.
 In addition, he or she should be creative, because solutions are not limited to what a court might order.

 Sean Vitrano has practiced collaborative family law since 2010.
-His practice is limited to helping spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.
+He is a founding member of Triangle Collaborative Divorce Professionals, the International Academy of Collaborative Professionals, and the North Carolina Bar Association’s Dispute Resolution Section Council.
+He limits his practice to mediation and using the collaborative law process to help spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.